Master of Public Health in Family and Community Medicine

 Students are encouraged to take elective courses that will enhance their learning experience and/or provide focused study on a particular topic.

-The DLSPH sponsors and participates in several collaborative specializations which provide students with additional experience in a multidisciplinary area.
+The DLSPH offers several collaborative specializations which provide students with additional experience in a multidisciplinary area.

 I'm a health practitioner who just arrived in Canada.
 Am I eligible for this program?